DINA-community/Matching-Agent/README.md

 - Cachedb: Connection to the shared cache DB.
 - Data source plugins: Configuration TOML files are loaded from assets/plugin_configs/asset_source/…

-The API documentation can be found at `http://host:port/docs`.

 #### CSAF Synchronizer configuration (assets/csafsync.toml)

 Example (defaults in repo):